Bella Tenebrix

 📘 Narrative:

 ✧ Bella Tenebrix was raised in a home where silence had gravity.
 Her father, once Darth Malis, had walked away from the Sith Empire without public disgrace—his disappearance was deliberate, his silence devout.
 Her mother, Sira, worked in the Spire’s data chambers, filtering truths and erasing names with equal precision.
 Words in their house were never wasted.
 Even love came wrapped in glances and guarded tones.
 Bella learned quickly that presence mattered more than volume, and that stillness could be a kind of shield.
-Her cousin Brina lived nearby, burning like a signal flare, all motion and certainty.
+Her cousin Brina lived nearby, was like a signal flare, all motion and certainty.
 Bella didn’t need that fire—she just needed to know where it burned.
 Adults sometimes paused when hearing her surname, recognition flickering across faces before vanishing again.
 Bella noticed every pause, every hesitation, and filed them away like evidence.
 She didn’t speak of it, but she remembered.

 ✧ The Artisan’s Quarter was beautiful, but Bella understood that beauty was curated.
 The walkways gleamed under artificial starlight, and air gardens masked the scent of circuitry and vigilance.
 Zakuul’s perfection wasn’t accidental—it was controlled.
 Bella moved through it like a ghost with open eyes.
 She memorized guard rotations, timed the ventilation cycles, and learned which teachers spoke differently when certain topics came up.
 Her instructors praised her precision but warned her not to “overanalyze.”
 She didn’t argue.
 She just recorded what they said and compared it to what they did.
 Brina liked to test the edges; Bella preferred to map them.
 She didn’t want to be seen.
 She wanted to know.
 And that made her dangerous in a city that prized compliance.

 ✧ When a sanitation grid overloaded and power failed across three tiers, Bella stayed calm.
 While children cried and lights flickered, she moved straight to the utility alcove, accessing controls she wasn’t supposed to know existed.
-Her fingers shook briefly—just once—but her breath remained slow.
+Her fingers shook briefly—just once—but her breathing stayed slow.
 The grid was compromised by a feedback loop, and she rerouted it without waiting for permission.
 By the time emergency crews arrived, the system had stabilized.
 “Who authorized this access?” a technician asked, squinting at her.
 “No one,” she replied.
 Her hands still tingled from the static.
 The man logged the incident, then said nothing.
 Zakuul rewarded efficiency, not credit.
 Bella walked away with her jaw tight and her mind racing—not with pride, but with calculation.
 Someone would notice.
 Someone always did.

 ✧ The aptitude assessment came three weeks later, led by silent Knights cloaked in gold and shadow.
 Bella arrived early, her uniform spotless, her pulse steady.
 The others whispered about outcomes, but she had already mapped the room and guessed which officials held influence.
 When her name was called, she stepped forward with neither hesitation nor flair.
 The lead Knight tilted his head.
 “You know how to listen.”
 “Yes,” she said.
 Nothing more.
 Her results weren’t the highest, but they were clean—measured, reliable, quietly exceptional.
 She and Brina were accepted into the preparatory squire track, flagged for “sponsored oversight.”
 The phrasing told her everything: her legacy was known, just not spoken.
 She didn’t need praise.
 She needed confirmation.
 That was enough—for now.